Hospitality guest Wi-Fi network design

 Multi-CCIE engineering bench

-Fixed-fee SOW – no time-and-materials drift
+Fixed-fee SOW — no T&M surprises

 25 years of enterprise networking leadership